 Where to Go

-- Any of the viewpoints on the stretch of highway between Yachats and Florence offer a spectacular view of waves crashing against the Oregon Coast's rocky outcroppings.
+Any of the viewpoints on the stretch of highway between Yachats and Florence offer a spectacular view of waves crashing against the Oregon Coast's rocky outcroppings.
 Many popular points for whale watching are also excellent for storm watching.

 - The most enjoyable storm watching is from the safety of a warm, cozy hotel room with a full ocean front view.
 Driftwood Shores, with its oceanfront dining and guest rooms, is one such example.
 Bring binoculars and curl up with a warm drink by the window to watch the stunning display of nature's fury.

 - Massive waves can unexpectedly throw logs and other debris through the air - another reason to keep your distance from the crashing surf.

-- Discover an assortment of sea treasures while beachcombing after the storm has passed - just keep watch for large waves, which can remain even after the winds have died down.
+- On the beach after a storm keep watch for large waves which can remain even after the winds have died down.